-- Find nearby properties with fruit trees willing to donate their fruit. - Harvest fruit together as a group one to two times each month. - Create a relationship with a local food pantry to receive donations. - Have at least two committed adults or persons over the age of 16 to be present at all harvests. - Secure a storage area for gleaning equipment and volunteer driver to pick up and drop them off. - Food Forward, a nonprofit organization, provides all the training and equipment needed. - Email harvest@foodforward.org to learn more.
+- Find nearby properties with fruit trees willing to donate their fruit. - Harvest fruit together as a group 1-2 times each month. - Create a relationship with a local food pantry to receive donations. - Have at least 2 committed adults or persons over the age of 16 to be present at all harvests. - Secure a storage area for gleaning equipment, and volunteer driver to pick up and drop them off. - The nonprofit organization, Food Forward provides all the training and equipment needed. - Email harvest@foodforward.org to learn more.